-- Green Building Standards - Projects built to meet existing green building standards, for example: LEED-Certified, Enterprise Green Communities Program, Wisconsin Environmental Initiative's Green Built Home, etc.

-Energy Star

-Developments using Energy Star-labeled bathroom fans (exhausted to the outdoors and equipped with humidistat sensor or timer) AND using Energy Star-labeled power vented fans or range hoods (exhausted to the outdoors).
+- Green Building Standards - Projects built to meet existing green building standards.
+HUD requires new construction projects to meet or exceed the 2021 IECC and ASHRAE 90.1-2019.
+Other "green standards" include: LEED-Certified, Enterprise Green Communities Program, Wisconsin Environmental Initiative's Green Built Home, etc. - Documentation of compliance with HUD's minimum energy standards is required prior to receiving final draw funds.
+This includes Architect/Builder certification and relevant test results.
+(Final Determination Document: 2024-08793 (89 FR 33112)) - Energy Star - Developments using Energy Star-labeled bathroom fans (exhausted to the outdoors and equipped with humidistat sensor or timer) AND using Energy Star-labeled power vented fans or range hoods (exhausted to the outdoors). - Resource Conservation - Minimum of 20% recycled content material excluding mechanical equipment and electrical equipment.

-Resource Conservation

-- o Minimum of 20% recycled content material excluding mechanical equipment and electrical equipment.
 Architect Certification required with initial application. - A minimum of 35% of wood products that are either salvaged wood, engineered materials, and/or Forest Stewardship Council certified wood products and materials.

-Narrowing the Digital Divide Through Installation of Broadband Infrastructure Applies to HUD-Funded Rental Housing (81 FR 92626)
+Narrowing the Digital Divide Through Installation of Broadband Infrastructure

+Applies to HUD-Funded Rental Housing (81 FR 92626)

 - Requires the installation of broadband infrastructure at the time of new construction or substantial rehabilitation of multifamily rental housing that is funded or supported by HUD.
-This applies to all activities and awards funded by the States RHD program. - o HOME funds may not be used to pay for furniture or equipment for a computer room, even as part of a multifamily assisted rental property.
+This applies to all activities and awards funded by the States RHD program. - HOME funds may not be used to pay for furniture or equipment for a computer room, even as part of a multifamily assisted rental property.